joshbegley/nyt-latest/previous.md

 `Videos, photographs and police reports released by the Santa Fe County Sheriff’s Office in New Mexico offered a look into the days before Betsy Arakawa and Mr. Hackman died.`\
 https://nytimes.com/2025/04/15/movies/gene-hackman-betsy-arakawa-deaths.html

 **Mets scratch Griffin Canning.
-Does this open the door later this week for Brandon Sproat?**\
+Does this open the door for Brandon Sproat later this week?**\
 `The Mets' rotation is in flux.
 They have multiple ways to address it, including a chance to bring up their top pitching prospect.`\
 https://nytimes.com/athletic/6282280/2025/04/15/mets-rotation-brandon-sproat-debut-possibility/